 Becoming a parent is an exciting, fulfilling, and life-changing adventure.
 The prospect of parenting can also be a bit frightening, especially if you are a first-time mom or dad.
 It is completely normal to have questions and concerns.
 A majority of parents do!
-Here you will find answers to some common questions about preparing to adopt and about parenting in general.
+Here you will find answers to some common questions to prepare to adopt and about parenting in general.

 How Can I Prepare to Parent and Adopt?

-If you are considering adoption, the following tips may be helpful:
+If you are considering adoption, the following tips may be helpful to prepare to adopt:

 – Research– Learn as much as you can about adoption.
 Your adoption agency, your attorney, and your local library are great resources for information.
 From learning about adoption costs and qualifications to exploring the rights of each party involved—the more educated you are, the more prepared and confident you will be.
 To make sure you are legally able to adopt, research the requirements in your specific state.
 Research home study requirements and prepare yourself for the process.